Photo Source: Sonam Prajapati - Pixabay

 |Affinity Bloc:||South Asian Peoples|

-The law of "karma" states that every action influences how the soul will be born in the next reincarnation.
+Orthodox Hinduism teaches that the soul never dies.
+When the body dies, the soul is reborn or reincarnated.
+The soul may be reborn as an animal or as a human.
+They worship some gods in the form of animals.
+The law of karma states that every action influences how the soul will be born in the next reincarnation.
 If a person lives a good life, the soul will be born into a higher state.
 If a person leads an evil life, the soul will be born into a lower state.

 The Hindi speaking diaspora needs to find a new love—a love for Jesus Christ, the one who offers them life to the full.
 As it stands, most are satisfied with religion.

 Pray for the Hindi speakers in Uganda to have hearts that are open to the abundant blessings of Jesus Christ.